Home » Articles » Topic » English Bill of Rights

 The English also have a document called a Bill of Rights, mainly the work of the English Parliament but associated with “The Glorious Revolution” in 1688, when Prince William and Queen Mary succeeded to the throne on the abdication of King James II.

-English Bill of Rights had many concepts later included in the First Amendment
+English Bill of Rights from 1689 contains some rights later included in First Amendment

 The document, which initially came to be known as the English Bill of Rights of 1689, contains many rights that were later included in the First Amendment, such as the right to petition and freedom of speech and debate (specifically targeted, like the speech and debate clause in the U.S. Constitution, to members of Parliament).